troyvit/troy.outbrain/README.md

 - Organize a team to rewrite our automation scripts in python or node.

 ## Short term goals
-- Spread the usage of internally written APIs to the GTO team members so they can build cool stuff with them.
+- Spread the usage of internal APIs to the GTO team members so they can build cool stuff with them.
 - Gain dev time for GTOs around the world.
 - Help make a new GTO logo.
+- Update the OB Friend extension.
+- Update OB_1.

 ## What I'm studying
 Informally studying the positive role bacteria plays in soil health.